edlau2/Tampermonkey/README.md

 - [Torn One-Click Daily Dime.png](Coming Soon - when I have more tokens)

 This script lets you click the Daily Dime 'buy' button with one click - up to the number of casino tokens you have available.
-I used it to get the 'Win a lottery' merit (Lucky Break), you can easily bet 75 times, refill, and bet 75 more times quickly.
+I am using it to get the 'Win a lottery' merit (Lucky Break), you can easily bet 75 times, refill, and bet 75 more times quickly.
 Or, as many tokens as you may have.

 **Torn User List Extender**